 Roofing including Roof Space

-2
+Repair Category 2

-There are various chipped slates.
-A reputable roofing contractor can be asked to investigate and implement all required repairs.
-Inspection at close quarters may reveal more extensive deterioration, especially where materials are original.
-There are valley gutters.
-These can be problematic especially within older buildings and maintenance should be undertaken regularly.
-The flat roof is clad with a material which is known to have a limited lifespan.
+Notes Weathering and slipped/missing tiles is noted to the roof surface which appears to be of an older type.
+Clay roof tiles can become brittle and delaminate as a result of frost, weathering or chemical damage.
+Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are original.
+A roofing contractor can provide further advice.
+The roofs over the dormer projections are of flat design and clad with a metal material which is known to have a limited lifespan.
 Careful maintenance will be required as this type of roof covering can fail without warning.
 Periodic renewal of the roofing material is likely to be necessary.
 A roofing contractor can advise further.